hcomet/CheapoDC/CheapoDC/README.md

 2. The following libraries are no longer required:
    * EasyLogger - a fixed copy of this library is included in the CheapoDC source to remove a macro definition conflict with ArduinoJSON.
    * ESP32Time.
+3. As of V2.2.0, all major itens that were previously required to be configured at compile can now be configured through at runtime.
+This includes:
-3. The Weather Source is now runtime selectable and is no longer a build configuration option.
-The Weather Source may now be set through the Web UI or API.
+   * Weather Source: The Weather Source may now be set through the Web UI or API.
 Open-Meteo is now the default Weather Source.
+   * Output to GPIO Pin mapping.
+All controller outputs may be configured using the Web UI or API.
+This includes the original two core dew controller outputs as well as the four new additional outputs added in V2.2.0.
+   * Status LED GPIO Pin.
+The pin used for the status LED as well as whether or not it is active High or Low may be configured through the Web UI or API.
+   * Change Password.
+The user Id remains **admin** but the password may now be changed in the Web UI.
+Password security has been improved by moving to using a [Digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication#:~:text=In%20contrast%2C%20basic%20access%20authentication,It%20uses%20the%20HTTP%20protocol.)
+MD5 Password Hash.
 4. A new Weather Source has been added to support integration with personal weather stations or other weather services.
 When the Weather Source is set to ***External Source*** the local ambient temperature and humidity may be set through the API.
 The Dew Point and dew controller power output will then be calculated based on these externally set values.
 5. API changes:
+   * ***`CPPx`***, ***`CPMx`*** and ***`CPOx`*** API commands added to allow outputs **x = 0 to 5** to be configured for GPIO Pin mapping, Output Mode and Output Power respectively.
+   * The ***`LED`*** API command changed to set the GPIO pin for the Status LED while ***`LEDH`*** sets the value of High to 1 or 0.
    * The Weather Source (***`WS`***) API command now supports a SET capability.
 This API command has also been changed to use an integer value to specify the Weather Source:
    `[Open-Meteo = 0, OpenWeather = 1, External Source = 2]`